wackamole14/UAB_master_thesis/README.md

 #### boundaries.py

 - This script grabs the liftoff results, and figures out the genes from a specified list, to figure out the euchromatin bouundaries.
-- boundaries_sub.sh
+- can send to Slurm with: boundaries_sub.sh
+- Input: Lifotff results for each file  (also can input different list of genes used for boundaries)
+- Output: boundaries_{filename}.csv

 #### Find_nearest_gene_neighbor_boundary.ipynb

 - This script is run on the files that did not have the genes we needed to find the euchromatin boundaries.
 This will find the nearest neighbor!
+- Input: Liftoff results of the file that is missing genes.
+- Output:  boundaries_{filename}.csv

 #### make_bounds.py

-- Input: This takes all the corrected boundaries files, and grabs only the info we need to calculate the total euchromatin lengths.
+- Input: This takes all the corrected boundaries files from the previous step (boundaries_{filename}.csv) and grabs only the info we need to calculate the total euchromatin lengths.
 - Output: bounds_{filename}

 #### sum_boundaries.py
-- This sums the previous step's euchromatin lengths.
+- Input: This sums the previous step's euchromatin lengths (bounds_{filename}).
 - Output: boundaries_summary.csv

 #### SVMU_euchromatin.py

 - Input: Take in the Boundaries files and the SVMU results and filter for euchromatin regions on each chromosome.
-Turn these into sigle aggregate summary file that shows the SVMU results for each sample.
+Turn these into single aggregate summary file that shows the SVMU results for each sample.
 - Output: sorted_SVMU_summary.tsv